 Generally, it is always sensible to seek advice and monitor major transactions as almost all Inheritance Tax can be prevented by careful estate management.

-There are a whole range of strategies you can deploy to prevent paying this tax and Brian Foster Accountants can advise you on most.
+There are a whole range of strategies you can deploy to prevent paying this tax and Foster & Co Accountants can advise you on most.
 There are certain areas (such as the making of a will) where we are not specifically authorised/licensed to help.
 In these cases we will be able to introduce you to one of our strategic partners who will be able to help and will work with us to support you and your needs.

 We have staff who have experience in helping with dealing with the administration of Estates (whether or not they are affected by Inheritance Tax) so we can help at these difficult times.

 If you want to know more about Inheritance Tax planning, or talk about your specific situation, call us and we will talk it through with you.
 Foster & Co Accountants are here to help with Inheritance Tax issues.

 For more information call TODAY on: 01922 457201 or 07831 774655.